tshaddix/oocharts-js/README.md

 - `key` - *(required)* Your API Key.
 This must have access to the Google Analytics profile used by the query.
 - `profile` - *(required)* The Google Analytics profile ID.
 - `start` - *(required)* Start date of query.
 Should be in format `YYYY-MM-DD` or in relative date format described in *Basics*.
 - `end` - *(optional)* End date of query.
 Should be in format `YYYY-MM-DD` or in relative date format described in *Basics*.
-If no date is given, the current date of the Google Analytics profile's timezone (pretty snazzy huh?) will be used.
+If no date is given, the current date of the Google Analytics profile"s timezone (pretty snazzy huh?) will be used.
 - `metrics` - *(required)* A list of valid Google Analytics metrics deliminated by `,`.
 - `dimensions` - *(optional)* A list of valid Google Analytics dimensions deliminated by `,`.
 - `sort` - *(optional)* A list of valid Google Analytics sort parameters deliminated by `,`.